 For the three-year MS Degree:

-- Baccalaureate Degree (any discipline)
+- Baccalaureate Degree (any discipline)from an accredited US college or university

 - Overall GPA of 3.0 or better (average of accepted students generally > 3.5)